microgenomics/pasteTaxID/README.md

 	bash pasteTaxID.bash --multifasta myfasta.fasta --pythonBin /home/Peter/programs/python2.7/bin/python

-And finally, you can set the number of parallel process to improve the fetch speed (Max jobs: 40).
+And finally, you can set the number of parallel process to improve the fetch speed (Max jobs: your cores).
+Don't forget to create your NCBI api key (see requirements section)

-	bash pasteTaxID.bash --multifasta myfasta.fasta --parallelJobs 40
+	bash pasteTaxID.bash --multifasta myfasta.fasta --parallelJobs 8 --apikey 1a2b3c4d56788xyz

-This fetch 40 IDs at the same time (max number you can set: 40).
+This fetch 8 IDs at the same time (max number you can set: same number of all your cores).

 ### Notes
 * If you have a huge multifasta (> 1 million fasta entries), go for a coffee (or 2) while the script runs.
 * Notice that the order of fasta entries in a multifasta file might have changed in comparison to the order of fasta entries in the file pasteTaxID produces
+* NCBI doesn't allow more than 3 connections at the same time if you don't have an api key (and in my experience only work well with once), so if you want to use all your cores, please, put your api key (check this [link](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities))

 ## External useful tools
 check for these tools to extract some useful information from your data: